PrimaveraDeveloper/lithium/howto/howto-include-taskbox.md

 This will instantiate and start a worker with the given configuration options.
 On a deeper level, this worker will build a `Pipebox` with those input parameters and it will be that `Pipebox` that executes the pipeline.

-In the previous handler this would be be similar to the following:
+Implementing this to the previous handler, MyCustomHandler, would be similar to the following:

 ```csharp
 public override Task<bool> Handle(IEventBusEvent<string> eventBusEvent)